makeswift/makeswift/examples/shopify/README.md

 - Navigate to the "Home" page on the left to test out the custom "Header" and "Product list" components

   - The "Header" is a functional cart integrated with the Shopify API
   - The "Product list" is a list of products from Shopify.
-To customize the collection or count of products to show, select the "Product list" and update the right panels labeled 'Collection' and 'Count' respectively.
+To customize the collection or number of visible products, select the "Product list" and update the panels to the right labeled 'Collection' and 'Count' respectively.

 - Then, go to the "\_\_product\_\_" page and test out the product-specific components